 Security Rules

-Configuration Portal
+Configuration Entry

-- Timer Trigger
+- Scheduled Trigger

 - Database Trigger

-Basic Syntax
+Basic syntax

 {

-"Function name or wildcard": {
+"function name or wildcard": {

 "invoke": "expression or boolean value"